by Jared Rosenholtz

 The Civic Si sedan is affordably priced, starting at just $25,000 before its $930 destination charge and other fees.
 You can spec wireless charging and bigger wheels too, but the Civic Si is almost fully loaded from the factory.
 Add in the aforementioned options, summer tires, and some HFP badges and spoilers with the Honda Factory Performance package and it's still difficult to make the Civic Si exceed $30,000.
 Compare that to the base Subaru WRX's starting price before options of $27,495, and the plucky Honda makes an outstanding case for itself as a forerunner for a fun and practical family sedan.

 Whichever of the six available colors you choose, none costs extra, but we're quite fond of Rallye Red, which matches the interior accents.
-With a nearly fully loaded spec list as standard, the only issue one might have is with the fabric interior.
+With a nearly fully-loaded spec list as standard, the only issue one might have is with the fabric interior.
 If leather is a must for you and you don't care too much for performance, we'd suggest looking at the EX-L or Touring versions of the regular Civic.
-If you're happy with cloth upholstery and like a bit of zing from your Civic, add wireless charging and 19-inch wheels to your Si for a more aggressive look and summer tires for a bit more fun in the corners.
-All in, that adds less than $3,000 worth of options and your Civic Si will cost $27,280 before destination and other charges.
-For a fun and easy-to-live-with sedan, that's hard to beat.
+We'd take the Civic Si as-is and think about adding the high-performance tires for $200 if you live in a warm-weather area.
+Be warned though, they do add a bit of road noise.
+For a fun and easy-to-live-with sedan, the Civic Si is hard to beat.

 While Honda fanboys wait with bated breath for the fastest lawnmower yet in the 2020 Civic Type R, the 2019 version has set the brand's performance bar high.
 Fitted with a 306 hp 2.0-liter turbo and numerous enhancements under the skin to make it handle like it's on rails, the current Type R has already cemented its name in history as one of the greats in hot hatch culture.
 Much like the Si, it too is fitted with a six-speed manual only and sends power to the front wheels alone.
 However, with a base price of $36,595, it's not the cheapest.
 Factor in the ridiculously over-the-top styling and wings sprouting from all corners and one can't help but think that if it were an alien spaceship, the occupants would not be coming in peace.
 While this makes it appeal to a select few, almost no one can argue that it's a phenomenal performance car.
 However, all of this comes with a glaring caveat - it's not the kind of car that flies under the radar, and for that reason, we'd rather have the Si.
 It's more approachable, more economical, and less expensive.
 For the average individual, the Civic Si does everything you need it to with just enough flamboyance to be special, and not a nuisance.